lnbits/lnbits/lnbits/extensions/boltcards/README.md

 ## About the keys

 Up to five 16-byte keys can be stored on the card, numbered from 00 to 04.
 In the empty state they all should be set to zeros (00000000000000000000000000000000).
-For this extension only two keys need to be set:
+For this extension only two keys need to be set, but for the security reasons all five keys should be changed from default (empty) state.
+The keys directly needed by this extension are:

-One for encrypting the card UID and the counter (p parameter), let's called it meta key, key #01 or K1.
+- One for encrypting the card UID and the counter (p parameter), let's called it meta key, key #01 or K1.

-One for calculating CMAC (c parameter), let's called it file key, key #02 or K2.
+- One for calculating CMAC (c parameter), let's called it file key, key #02 or K2.

-The key #00, K0 (also know as auth key) is skipped to be use as authentification key.
-Is not needed by this extension, but can be filled in order to write the keys in cooperation with bolt-nfc-android-app.
+The key #00, K0 (also know as auth key) is skipped to be used as authentification key.
+It is not needed by this extension, but should be filled in order to write the keys in cooperation with bolt-nfc-android-app.
+In this case also K3 is set to same value as K1 and K4 as K2, so all keys are changed from default values.
+Keep that in your mind in case you need to reset the keys manually.

 ***Always backup all keys that you're trying to write on the card.
 Without them you may not be able to change them in the future!***

 ## Setting the card - bolt-nfc-android-app (easy way)
-So far, regarding the keys, the app can only write a new key set on an empty card (with zero keys). **When you write non zero (and 'non debug') keys, they can't be rewrite with this app.** You have to do it on your computer.

 - Read the card with the app.
 Note UID so you can fill it in the extension later.
 - Write the link on the card.
 It shoud be like `YOUR_LNBITS_DOMAIN/boltcards/api/v1/scan/{external_id}`